About PlayPico & FAQ

 What is this I don't even...

 PICO-8 is an 8-bit fantasy console designed for creating, playing, and sharing small video games and other programs.
-It uses a subset of Lua as the programming language, and has built in tools for coding, designing graphics, and creating sound effects and music.
+It uses a subset of Lua as the programming language, and has built-in tools for coding, designing graphics, and creating sound effects and music.
 Developers can then export their creations as "cartridges", which are tiny PNG images that contain all of the program code and assets using a technique called steganography.
-These cartridges can then be loaded into the PICO-8 desktop application, or the free web player (used on this site), which allows the programs to be run in your browser with the magic of HTML5.
+These cartridges can then be loaded into the PICO-8 desktop application, or the free web player (used on this site), which allows the programs to be run in your browser with the magic of HTML5 and EMScripten.